kevroletin/kevroletin.github.io/_posts/2021-06-05-language-exchange-manifesto.md

 ## What we should practice

-My belief is that we should concentrate on having a positive experience.
+My belief is that we should concentrate on having positive experience.
 Practice should be easy, so that you want to practice again and again.

 First of all, we need to **eliminate difficulties**: